YosysHQ/yosys/docs/source/using_yosys/more_scripting/interactive_investigation.rst

 multiple modules in one run.

 In densely connected circuits it is sometimes hard to keep track of the individual signal wires.
-For this cases it can be useful to call :cmd:ref:`show` with the ``-colors <integer>`` argument, which randomly assigns colors to the nets.
+For these cases it can be useful to call :cmd:ref:`show` with the ``-colors <integer>`` argument, which randomly assigns colors to the nets.
 The integer (> 0) is used as seed value for the random color assignments.
 Sometimes it is necessary it try some values to find an assignment of colors that looks good.

 The command ``help show`` prints a complete listing of all options supported by the :cmd:ref:`show` command.